localForage/localForage/README.md

 # localForage [![Build Status](https://secure.travis-ci.org/mozilla/localForage.png?branch=master)](http://travis-ci.org/mozilla/localForage)

-localForage is a handy library that improves the offline experience of your web app by using asynchronous storage (via IndexedDB or WebSQL where available) but with a simple, `localStorage`-like API.
+localForage is a JavaScript library that improves the offline experience of your web app by using asynchronous storage (via IndexedDB or WebSQL where available) but with a simple, `localStorage`-like API.

 localForage uses localStorage in browsers with no IndexedDB or WebSQL support.
 Asynchronous storage is available in the current